-Table 5 - Visual E Effect Approve ed Scheme Application Scheme Visual Receptor Sensitivity (Table 3) Size and scale of change/geographic extent and duration Magnitude Significance of Effect Magnitude Significance of Effect The PRoW FP431 009 and the western parts of FP 431 008 follow a similar route through fields linking from Harras Road, near to York Terrace, to Harras Park Farm.
+The PRoW FP431 009 and the western parts of FP 431 008 follow a similar route through fields linking from Harras Road, near to York Terrace, to Harras Park Farm.
 Generally, there are panoramic views in all directions.
-RG3 People using the Public Footpath PRoW FP 431 009 Medium - High VP3a- Viewpoint 3a comprises the view experienced from the eastern parts of FP 431 009, on higher land, looking in a southerly direction.
+RG3 People using the Public Medium - VP3a- Viewpoint 3a comprises the view experienced from the eastern parts of FP 431 009, on higher land, looking in a southerly direction.
 The foreground and views of the coast would remain unchanged.
 The housing within The Highlands estate, stepping down the hill, would remain prominent in the middle distance.
 The proposed housing would form a minor addition to the existing built form in the middle distance, and would be seen against a backdrop of the housing.
 The views of the town centre, harbour and long distance views to the south of Whitehaven would not be affected.
 The proposals would be seen at around 300m away and would be peripheral in the view which is generally focused to the west to take in the coast and harbour.
 The change to the view as a result of the application scheme would be similar to that of the approved scheme.
-In the longer term, upon maturity of the proposed planting, the views of the built form would be increasingly softened and filtered.
-VP3a - Low- Adverse- Negligible VP3a - Minor Adverse VP3a - Low- Adverse- Negligible VP3a - Minor Adverse

-Table 5 - Visual E Effect Approve ed Scheme Application Scheme Visual Receptor Sensitivity (Table 3) Size and scale of change/geographic extent and duration Magnitude Significance of Effect Magnitude Significance of Effect RG3 People using the Public Footpath PRoW FP 431 009 Medium - High VP3b - Viewpoint 3b is the view from the lower parts of the route, nearer to Harras Road, looking in a north-easterly direction.
+VP3a - Low- Adverse- Negligible VP3a - Minor Adverse VP3a - Low- Adverse- Negligible VP3a - Minor Adverse Footpath PRoW FP 431 009 High VP3b - Viewpoint 3b is the view from the lower parts of the route, nearer to Harras Road, looking in a north-easterly direction.
 The photograph is taken from the top of the steps which cross a boundary wall.
 The grassland within the foreground, rising steeply up the hill, would remain but there would be additional housing visible in the middle distance.
 The proposed bungalows within the western parts of the site would be a noticeable addition to the view.
 These houses would be seen in the context of the existing housing but would be visible on the skyline, stepping up the hill and seen at distances of around 200m away.
-The change to the view as a result of the application scheme would be similar to that of the approved scheme.
-The approved scheme includes a 2.5 storey building on the western edge of the site which would be more prominent.
+The change to the view as a result of the approved scheme includes a 2.5 storey building on the western edge of the site which would be more prominent.
 The application scheme includes more dwellings but the lower roofs and varying roofscape would blend well with the surrounding existing housing.
-In the longer term, upon maturity of the proposed planting, the views of the built form would be increasingly softened and filtered.
-VP3b- Medium Adverse VP3b- Moderate Adverse VP3b- Medium Adverse VP3b- Moderate Adverse
+In the longer term, upon maturity of the proposed planting, the views of the view of the view of the proposed planting.
+VP3b- Medium Adverse VP3b- Moderate Adverse VP3b- Medium Adverse VP3b- Moderate Adverse built form would be increasingly softened and filtered.